 If focus is a problem:

 Top tip for prep before taking tests: looking for a way to improve your focus and and relieve your studying stress today?
-I can wholeheartedly recommend Headspace as a great tool for students (and teachers!), packed full of dedicated content to help you focus, unwind and sleep soundly.
-Learn all about the Headspace app in my thorough, honest review!**
+I often recommend Headspace as a great tool for students (and teachers!): learn more about why in my thorough, honest review!

 Part 2: Tips for developing a champions mindset